suhanazeutzius/rinterns/DataCollect/DETAILS.md

 ### Overview

 In order to allow for triggering, we need the sample rates to align extremely precisely, this means feeding them the same clock.
-This can be done with the SMB port API.
+This can be done with the 10MHz clock in and clock out on BladeRF 2.0 (and potentially improved by providing an external Reference In for the PLL).

 ---